 Why did Broadstairs College develop a programme for 14 to 16-year-olds?

-The government recognises that studying only academic subjects in a secondary school environment does not suit all young people.
-As a result, government funding has been made available to high attaining colleges across the country to strengthen specialist technical education for 14 to 16-year-olds.
-Broadstairs College is keen to ensure that this offer is made available to students in the Thanet area to promote expertise in technical skills that are needed in the local economy.
+The government recognises that studying only academic subjects in a secondary school environment can hold some young people back.
+As a result, government funding has been made available to high attaining colleges across the country to strengthen specialist vocational education for 14 to 16-year-olds to support young people into successful employment.
+Broadstairs College is keen to ensure that this offer is made available to students in the Thanet area to promote expertise in up-to-date industry-relevant skills that are needed in the local economy.

 Is my child not too young to be with college students?

-Our Junior College has a rigorous Safeguarding Policy.
-Although the Junior College is located on the grounds of Broadstairs College, the students will be cared for in a safe environment.
-For part of the week, our Junior College students will study alongside 16-to-18-year-olds.
+We have a rigorous Safeguarding Policy and the students will be cared for in a safe environment.
+For part of the week, students will study alongside 16-to-18-year-olds.
 The College has successfully operated this model for some time already, carefully integrating younger learners with older students in vocational courses.
 All 14-16 learners have designated areas to socialise, which are facilitated by teaching staff at all times, as well as a yellow lanyard to identify them as pre-16.
-Last year our Junior College students even enjoyed their own prom!

 What is your track record with this age group?